Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Dependence of System Observability on Subsystem Parameters

-A transformation in this form with a fixed matrix $\Xi$ and some fixed matrices $\Psi_{ij}|_{i,j=1}^{2}$ is called a generalized LFT of the matrix $\Delta$, which is originally introduced in \cite{hv04} for parametric uncertainty descriptions.
-It is argued there that although both an LFT and a generalized LFT are capable of expressing an arbitrary rational function, a generalized LFT usually has a lower matrix dimension than an LFT in the associated expressions.
-As computational cost is one of the most essential issues in the analysis and synthesis of a large scale NDS, rather than LFTs which are adopted in \cite{zhou19}, it is the generalized LFT that is adopted in this paper in describing the dependence of system matrices of a subsystem in the NDS $\rm\bf\Sigma$ on its parameters.
+The expressions of Equations (\ref{eqn:1-a}) and (\ref{eqn:1-b}) are essentially in the form of $\Psi_{22}+\Psi_{21}\left[\Xi-\Delta\Psi_{11}\right]^{-1}\Delta\Psi_{12}$.
+A transformation in this form with a fixed matrix $\Xi$ and some fixed matrices $\Psi_{ij}|_{i,j=1}^{2}$ is called a GLFT of the matrix $\Delta$, which is originally introduced in \cite{hv2004} for parametric uncertainty descriptions.
+It is argued there that although both an LFT and a GLFT are capable of expressing an arbitrary rational function, a GLFT usually has a lower matrix dimension than an LFT in the associated expressions.
+As computational cost is one of the most essential issues in the analysis and synthesis of a large scale NDS, rather than LFTs which are adopted in \cite{Zhou2019}, it is the above GLFT that is adopted in this paper in describing the dependence of system matrices of a subsystem in the NDS $\rm\bf\Sigma$ on its parameters.

 In the above description, the matrices $P_{1}(i)$ and $P_{2}(i)$ consist of fixed zero elements and elements which are from the set consisting of all the FPPs of the subsystem ${\bf{\Sigma}}_i$, $i=1,2,\cdots,N$.
-In some situations, it may be more convenient to use a simple function of some FPPs, such as the reciprocal of a FPP, the product of several FPPs, etc. These transformations do not affect results of this paper, provided that the corresponding global transformation is a bijective mapping.
-To avoid an awkward presentation, these elements are called pseudo first principle parameters (PFPP) in this paper, and are usually assumed to be algebraically independent of each other.
+In some situations, it may be more convenient to use a simple function of some FPPs, such as the reciprocal of a FPP, the product of several FPPs, etc. These transformations do not affect results of this paper, provided that the corresponding global transformation is an injective mapping.
+To avoid an awkward presentation, these elements are called pseudo FPP in this paper, and are usually assumed to be algebraically independent of each other.

 Note that in the adopted model, the matrix $E(i,p_{i})$ also depends on the subsystem parameter vector $p_{i}$.
-This situation happens in actual applications \cite{hv04}, and disables the approach adopted in \cite{zhou19}, in which the inputs and outputs of each subsystem, as well as the SCM of the NDS, are augmented such that the parameters of each subsystem are included in an augmented SCM, and the resulted NDS takes the same form as an NDS without any parameters or with each parameter being prescribed.
+This situation happens in actual applications (\cite{hv2004}), and disables the approach adopted in \cite{Zhou2019}, in which the inputs and outputs of each subsystem, as well as the SCM of the NDS, are augmented such that the parameters of each subsystem are included in an augmented SCM, and the resulted NDS takes the same form as an NDS without any parameters or with each parameter being prescribed.